 I can honestly say that I have seen God’s greatest peaks and some awesome works by medical professionals while on tour in the Grand Canyon, Yosemite and even at the Golden Gate National Park.

 I have even been asked by females guests to help snap a few “naughties” of them while in Death Valley and in Zion National Park.
 Trust me when I say that the Narrows has a different memory for me than for some of the other guides I know!

 So you probably guessed by now, the one National Park I have yet to experience a dropped top in, was Hoover Dam.
-(Technically Hoover Dam/Bridge is in Lake Mead National Park).
-Over the past 11 years, my guests and I have seen women bend over the top of Hoover Dam to look over and had their short skirts blow up and over them on accident and on purpose (seriously).
-Every year we witness the summer time tourist ritual of “look ma, no bra” while wearing light colored tops in the summer sun and smiling.
+(Technically Hoover Dam/Bridge is in Lake Mead National Recreation Area).
+Over the past 11 years, my guests and I have seen women bend over the top of Hoover Dam to look over and had their short skirts blow up and over them on accident and even on purpose (seriously).
+Every year we witness the summertime tourist ritual of “look ma, no bra” while wearing light colored tops in the summer sun and smiling.

-But never have I seen an outright, drop of the top, hold the pose and smile at the camera shot until now.
+But never have I seen an outright, dropping of the top, hold the pose and smile at the camera shot until now.

 We were returning from the Grand Canyon West Rim which had a few surprises for me as well, but that’s another post.
 (Two environmentalists got into a competition on who was right about climate change!)
 Heading for a Hoover Dam photo stop on the Arizona side.
 We passed the security checkpoint, past the bridge parking lot and started to see the dam.
 I go into tour guide mode and start the spiel about the dam, its size and how it corks the canyon.
 Then we are faced with the big bridge and its facts.
 We curve around to see the dam in front of us and the bridge is behind us.
 That’s when I spot an elderly couple heading to an overlook between the dam and the bridge.